pickyourtrail_logo

 • Nirjhara

-Best Time to Visit Tanah Lot
+9. Best Time to Visit Tanah Lot Temple

-Attractions Near Tanah Lot
+10. Attractions Near Tanah Lot Temple

 1. Kelating Beach

 Kelating Beach in Bali is a stunning beach that is well worth a visit.
-Located in the popular district of Karangasem, the beach is only 13.5 km away from Tanah Lot.
+Located in the popular district of Karangasem, the beach is only 13.5 km away from Tanah Lot temple.
 The beach offers visitors a wealth of opportunities to enjoy the sun, sand, and surf.
 The beach is surrounded by lush greenery and beautiful mountains, making it a picturesque site.
 The sand is soft and white, and the waters are clear and inviting.
 The stunning sunsets make for a great backdrop for the perfect sunset photo.
 There are also plenty of restaurants, bars, and shops to explore nearby.

 2. Tabanan Anom Palace